-CCs were classified into three types8 - septal, epicardial, and atrioventricular groove (AVG).
-AVG CCs were on the AVG, with the CC connected between the left circumflex artery and the right coronary artery.
-Two CC subsets were defined - septal and nonseptal (epicardial and AVG CC).
-Figure 1 shows the angiographic definitions.
-The small and large vessels were classified with reference to Werner's CC grade13.
+CCs were classified into three types: septal, epicardial, and atrioventricular groove (AVG).
+AVG CCs were on the AVG, with the CC connected between left circumflex artery and right coronary artery.
+Two CC subsets were defined: septal and non-septal (epicardial and AVG CC).
+Figure 1 depicts angiographic definitions.
+The small and large vessels were classified with reference to Werner's CC grade.
 Large vessel size was defined as CC2.
 Small vessel size was defined as CC0 or CC1 (Figure 1A).
-A significant CC vessel bend was described as an angle of bend of \geq 45°.
-A reverse bend was described as part of the bend folded at an angle of >90° (Figure 1B).
-A continuous bend was specified when the height of the bend (a) exceeded the length between bends (b), that is, when a was >b (Figure 1C).
+A significant CC vessel bend was described as an angle of bend of $\geq$ 45°.
+A reverse bend was described as part of bend folded at >90° angle (Figure 1B).
+Continuous bend was specified when the height of bend (a) exceeded the length between bends (b), that is, when a > b (Figure 1C).
 At least three continuous bends (except corkscrew morphology) were considered variables of continuous bends.
-Corkscrew was defined as three or more continuous bends with a ratio of vessel amplitude/vessel diameter (AD ratio) ≤ 2 (Figure 1D).
-An acute angle with a distal recipient vessel was described as an acute angle of <45° between the CC and the recipient vessel5.
+Corkscrew was defined as three or more continuous bends with a ratio of vessel amplitude/vessel diameter (AD ratio) $\leq 2$ (Figure 1D).
+Acute angle with a distal recipient vessel was described as acute angle of $<45^{\circ}$ between CC and recipient vessel.
 If the CC did not have any bends, this morphology was defined as straight.
-These angiographic findings were observed by an experienced CTO examiner.
+These angiographic findings were observed by an experienced Disclaimer : As a public service to our readership, this article -- peer reviewed by the Editors of EuroIntervention - has been published immediately upon acceptance as it was received.
+The content of this article is the sole responsibility of the authors, and